Posts

 I haven't posted in a while.
 When I started this blog, I thought I'd be doing five posts a week—but life gets busy, and I'm learning to embrace imperfection.
 Better to keep posting some than not at all.
 So, what have I been up to...
 First off, I secured a new job that starts in about a month.
 I'm both excited for the opportunity and extremely nervous.
 In the meantime, I’m still working at my current job until August 29, as per the terms of the voluntary exit.
 This means I’ll go from my last day on a Friday to my first day at the new job the following Tuesday (after Labour Day long weekend).
 Anyone who’s been laid off or had to find a new job knows how daunting starting fresh can feel—especially when the change was driven more by necessity than choice.
 That said, I’m cautiously optimistic.
 This new opportunity, while unexpected, might turn out to be a great fit.
 Otherwise, I've been trying to use up my vacation days before they disappear.
 I took a mini road trip t...

-Making Pickles and Life Decisions
+Making Bread-and-Butter Pickles and Life Decisions

 Image